ethereum/consensus-specs/specs/core/0_beacon-chain.md

 Verify that `len(block.body.deposits) <= MAX_DEPOSITS`.

-[TODO: add logic to ensure that deposits from 1.0 chain are processed in order] [TODO: update the call to `verify_merkle_branch` below if it needs to change after we process deposits in order]
+[TODO: update the call to `verify_merkle_branch` below if it needs to change after we process deposits in order]

 For each `deposit` in `block.body.deposits`: